Premises Liability Attorneys

 Property owners have a responsibility to provide a safe environment for those who visit their home or business.

-If you have sustained injuries or your loved one was killed on another’s property in the City of Chicago or the Greater Cook County area, it is in your best interest to immediately retain legal counsel.
-Insurance companies will be quick to provide a settlement, which will not likely include fair compensation for emotional pain and suffering, and projected future medical expenses or lost wages.
+If you have sustained injuries or your loved one was killed on another’s property, immediately retain legal counsel.
+Insurance companies will be quick to provide a settlement, which will not likely include fair compensation for emotional pain and suffering, current medical expenses, projected future medical expenses, or lost wages.

-Call (312) 588-9773 or visit our contact page to schedule a free, no-obligation consultation with our experts in premises liability claims, who will provide a complete evaluation of your case.
+Call (312) 588-9773 or visit our contact page to get in touch with our experts in premises liability claims, who will provide a free case evaluation.